BlueHorn07/bluehorn07.github.io/_posts/deep-learning/pytorch/2021-01-12-faster-rcnn.md

   - Find the index of all the boxes which have high overlap with "this box"
   - Remove them from order array
   - Iterate this till we get the order_size to zero (while loop)
-- Ouput the keep variable which tells what indexes to consider.
+- Output the keep variable which tells what indexes to consider.

 </div>